vs-ude/fyr-www/content/_index.md

 {{% notice note %}}
 We are currently in the process of rewriting the compiler using _Go_.
+The documentation of the previous TypeScript based version can be found in the [legacy branch](http://fyr.vs.uni-due.de/legacy).
 {{% /notice %}}

 Fyr is a **research project** of the [_Distributed Systems_](http://www.vs.uni-due.de) research group at the [_University Duisburg Essen_](http://www.uni-due.de).